 Legal Resources

 - Colorado is a "Shall Issue" state.
-That means that
+That means,

 unless there is a reason not to issue a permit, the local